raheelsayeed/hvp-pipeline/generated_data/sample_survey.md

 Which clinical trial would you enroll this patient in?

+Instruct Human: Evaluate the risks and benefits of each trial to make an informed decision.

+Instruct LLM: Based on the trial details, recommend the most beneficial option for the patient.
+Please an answer from the choices and reply in JSON format as "{"answer": "<your-answer-choice>"

 **Please select one answer:**
 - Trial A
 - Trial B

-_Category: Diagnosis, tags: medical, diagnosis_

 ## Question 4

 _System prompt: None_

+_Category: Diagnosis, tags: medical, diagnosis_

 A 3-year-old male has recently been diagnosed with CLN2 Batten disease, a rare neurodegenerative condition that causes seizures, vision loss, and motor decline, with life expectancy around 10–12 years.
 His symptoms are currently mild.